bytedance/ImageDream/extern/ImageDream/README.md

 ``` bash
 python scripts/gradio_app.py
 ```
+Tips
+- The model is trained with same elevation between the input image prompt and synthesized views.
+Therefore, may adjust the camera elevation in ```get_camera``` for better results.
+In paper, we adopt a unified elevation.
+- This also applied for threestudio fusion for a better results.

 ## Acknowledgement
 This repository is heavily based on [Stable Diffusion](https://huggingface.co/stabilityai/stable-diffusion-2-1-base).
 We would like to thank the authors of these work for publicly releasing their code.